microsoft/FluidFramework/.changeset/shy-dots-prove.md

 const schema: (typeof A | typeof B)[] = [B];
 ```

-To avoid this ambiguity use one of:
+To avoid this ambiguity, use one of the following patterns:

 ```typescript
 const schema = [A, B] as const;